criminy-git/bored-bot/README.md

+# Random Activity Bot

-Bot that that suggests countless ideas of what to do and has a little suprise!
+## Bot that that suggests countless ideas of what to do and has a little suprise!

 [Click here to view the finished project](https://j-pohl.github.io/random-activity-bot/)